 New for old cover can give you peace of mind, knowing that if one of your items you paid a lot of money for years ago is damaged beyond repair, you will be given enough of a payout to replace it with a new one or the modern equivalent.

 Sometimes items we bought years ago get taken off the market, so if they need replacing on your home contents insurance’s new for old cover, you will usually be given the industry equivalent or similar.
-So if that top of the line toaster you bought five years ago stops working and you need a new one but the toaster manufacturer no longer makes them, you will get the money to replace it with a newer one currently out there on the market.
+So if that top of the line TV you bought five years ago is damaged and you need a new one but the manufacturer no longer makes them, you will get the money to replace it with a newer one currently out there on the market.

 This can work out to be more convenient than taking out indemnity cover, which simply compensates you for the loss of your item, rather than replaces it.
 You pay a little extra for the peace of mind of being able to replace damaged items with new ones, but there are some other drawbacks with new for old insurance you should watch out for.